-The Glulam Product Guide, Form X440, describes APA EWS trademarked glulam, addresses important design considerations, and includes a specification guide.
+The Glulam Product Guide, Form X440, describes APA trademarked glulam, addresses important design considerations and includes a specification guide.
 It also highlights some of the many applications where glulam is used in construction.

 Access a complete list of APA publications about glulam in APA's Resource Library.